ripley57/CW_Tools/tools/java/spock/demo20/README.md

 *NOTE:* By design, Spock cannot mock/stub private or static methods.
 This is the same
 	for Mockito.
 Although this might seem like a limitation, you should see it as a motivation for writing testable code.
-If you are following TDD principles when you write your code, then you should find your code is easier to mock or stub.
+If you are following TDD principles when you write your code, then you should find your code easier to mock/stub.
+	As with JUnit/Mockito, Spock is more easily applied to Java code that’s designed to be testable in the first place.
+	You should refactor your Java code first before writing Spock tests, or use PowerMock if you’re desperate.

 *NOTE:* Only the programmer knows the existence of the fake classes.
         From the point of view of the real class, everything is running normally